 A fixed wireless service instead operates kind of like the original mobile networks in Australia did – using very powerful centralised antennas to handle the transmit and receive of data.
 These days, though, this is done with microwaves – the same tech that TV news vans use to beam pictures back to base for transmission.
 The name given to this tech is sometimes used in marketing – WiMAX, where the “M” stands for “microwave”.

 There’s one problem with WiMAX – it’s expensive to install at the user’s end, as special microwave receiving hardware is needed.
 ISPs that offer this service will usually ask you to both

 If you want to look towards the future of mobile broadband, Telstra has started rolling out 5G around Australia, with over 200 towers already converted at the start of 2019, and nearly 50 cities and towns covered by 5G at the star of 2020.
 Once the network is complete – and with a suitable handset or modem – 5G will allow speeds that eclipse even the fastest NBN connection.

 What plans are available?

 On the WiMAX side of things, the key players are Lightning Broadband and iiNet, though both only serve specific areas. iiNet only operates in certain areas of South Australia.
 Lightning Broadband’s scope is wider, and they claim speeds up to 100 Mbps both down and up.
-Their cheapest plan delivers 25 Mbps and costs $75 per month, while full-throttle 100 Mbps will set you back $120 per month with unlimited downloads.
-Competitive with many fibre NBN plan prices.
-However, there is an initial installation cost for the WiMAX antenna of $499 – so this one’s not for those looking for a temporary solution.
+Their cheapest plan delivers 20 Mbps and costs $155 per month; with the company now also embracing Fibre to the Building technology, speeds of up to an eye-watering 500 Mbps are available However, these plans are only available in apartment buildings that have been pre-wired for their service.